Celebrities React To Controversial James Gunn Firing By Disney

 — Chase Mitchell (@ChaseMit) July 20, 2018

 Others are stepping out and saying that these comments were jokes.
-Alternative county rock singer, Rhett Miller also took to Twitter on James Gunn’s behalf.
+Alternative county rock singer Rhett Miller also took to Twitter on James Gunn’s behalf.
 According to Miller, there may be an argument to be made in regard to the pointless or tasteless nature of the jokes, but that the old tweets are not why he truly believes Gunn was fired.
 He suggests it is mostly in part to Gunn’s political beliefs.

 I’ve known @jamesgunn for a long time and I guarantee that these old tweets were JUST JOKES.
 You can argue they were bad jokes, or pointless or tasteless or whatever, but they were JUST JOKES.
 His firing is 100% about his outspoken political beliefs.
 This is a scary time, y’all.